Maligned U.S. real estate sector draws buyers eyeing rate cuts

 Of course, plenty of obstacles remain for the sector - chief among them an oversupply of office space that is unlikely to be absorbed anytime soon.

-The shift to hybrid work policies will likely erase $800 billion from the value of office buildings in major ciites worldwide by 2030, consulting firm McKinsey said in July.
+The shift to hybrid work policies will likely erase $800 billion from the value of office buildings in major cities worldwide by 2030, consulting firm McKinsey said in July.

 Chris Miller, a portfolio manager at Allspring Global Investments, remains bullish on the sector overall but says stocks may need to climb “a wall of worry” over the course of the year.